Page Contents

 Mining bitcoin using solar energy is certainly feasible, though expensive.
 The number of solar panels that you require is contingent on the location in which you reside, as well as how much power your Bitcoin mining machine consumes.
 We’ve established the type of wattage of the most powerful mining rigs the next step is to determine the amount of sunshine (peak sunshine hours) your region receives to figure out the number of solar panels you’ll require.

 Use the Global Solar Atlas to figure it out for yourself, if your country is not included in our databases as of yet.
 Use the map with the words Global Horizontal Irradiation (GHI).
-Then, determine how many hours of sun during peak times your region receives, and then write the number down on a sheet of paper someplace.
+Then, determine how many hours of sun during peak times your region receives, and then write the number down on a sheet of paper in someplace.

 More details to come on that later.